SimonPadbury/WBST/README.md

 #WBST

-*Version 1.2.1*
+*Version 1.3*

 **WBST WordPress starter theme with Bootstrap and WooCommerce compatibility.** It also has my popular two scripts – Hovernav (Bootstrap navbar dropdown on hover) and Meganav (Bootstrap navbar megamenu).

 -----

 WBST Plus has a little brother – **BST**, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
-It shares the same basic features as BST, and adds a few more features.
+WBST shares the same basic features as BST, but adds a few more features.

 If you want even more features, you may find them in the biggest member of this family – **BST-Plus** [https://github.com/BST-Plus/BST-Plus](https://github.com/BST-Plus/BST-Plus).